 \subsection{Related Literature}

-For fixed kernel parameters $\theta$, the mathematical properties of Gaussian process regression in the deterministic interpolation regime can be deduced from the equivalent perspective of optimal interpolation in an RKHS.
+For fixed kernel parameters $\theta$, the mathematical properties of Gaussian process interpolation as $n \to \infty$ can be deduced from the equivalent perspective of optimal interpolation in an RKHS.
 See \citet{Fasshauer2011, Scheuerer2013}; and \citet{Kanagawa2018} for reviews on this equivalence.
-The setting alternative where the data-generating function $f$ is randomised has received considerable attention and a large number of results have been obtained.
+The setting where the data-generating function $f$ is randomised has received considerable attention and a large number of results have been obtained.
 Consistency and asymptotic normality results for maximum likelihood estimation of scale and lengthscale parameters can be found in, for example, \citet{Ying1991, Zhang2004, Loh2005, Du2009, Anderes2010, Kaufman2013, Bachoc2013}; and \citet{Bevilacqua2019}.
 The use of maximum likelihood to estimate \textit{smoothness} parameters (i.e., controlling the differentiability of the Gaussian process sample paths) has also been considered, notably by \citet{Szabo2015, Knapik2016, Chen2021}; and \citet{Karvonen2022}.
-A well-known issue with maximum likelihood estimation occurs when $\theta$ is non-identifiable, as can occur when one attempts to simultaneously estimate scale, lengthscale and smoothness parameters in the Mat\'{e}rn covariance model \citep{Zhang2004}.
+A well known issue with maximum likelihood estimation occurs when $\theta$ is non-identifiable, as can happen when one attempts to simultaneously estimate scale, lengthscale, and smoothness parameters in the Mat\'{e}rn covariance model~\citep{Zhang2004}.
 However, a lack of identifiability does not affect the predictions produced by the model or the combinations of parameters that can be identified (the so-called \emph{microergodic} parameters).
 These related works, whilst providing useful insight and powerful theoretical tools and techniques, do not apply in the non-asymptotic deterministic interpolation regime where $\theta$ is estimated using maximum likelihood.